Positive-energy D-bar method for acoustic tomography: a computational study: Numerical results

 \item The error

-\end{enumerate} In figure \ref{fig:dbar-error} we see the error \eqref{dbar-error} as a function of $\lambda$ using $q_0^2$ on the left, $q_{35}^2$ on the right.
+\end{enumerate} The above computations of CGO solutions are done with the solution algorithm described in \cite[section 14.3]{Mueller2012}; it is called {\em LS-solver} below.
+The $z$-grid has $2^M{\times}2^M$ points.
+In figure \ref{fig:dbar-error} we see the error \eqref{dbar-error} as a function of $\lambda$ using $q_0^{(2)}$ on the left, $q_{35}^{(2)}$ on the right.
 The parameter $M$ is increased from 7 to 9.
-As expected, the error decreases as $M$ increases as it increases the accuracy of the LS -solver.
+As expected, the error decreases as $M$ increases as it increases the accuracy of the LS-solver.
 The smallest values of $\lambda$ were omitted in the pictures, for $\lambda=1.01$ the magnitude of the error was between 3 and 13, for the second smallest $\lambda$ it was between 0.003 and 0.02.
-For values of $\lambda$ near $\abs{\lambda}=1$ the numerical method of $g_\lambda(z)$ has great error due to very small value of $k_2$, see section \ref{observations}.
+For values of $\lambda$ near $\abs{\lambda}=1$ the numerical method of $g_\lambda(z)$ has great error due to very small value of $k_2$.

+In the reconstruction of the potential we use values as large as $\abs{\lambda}\approx 15$.
+Not pictured here, this test was done also for larger values of $\lambda$, the error seems to be of similar magnitude for any $1.01<\abs{\lambda}<15$.
+In conclusion, the method for computing $g_\lambda(z)$ is valid and accurate enough for our purposes.